hyvor/hyvor-talk-wordpress-plugin/svn/trunk/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.2.2 =
-This version fixed a bug in adding website ID.
-Upgrading is required!
+This is a minor fix for latest updates on Single Sign-on.
+If you use SSO with WordPress, we highly recommend you to upgrade to the latest version.